 A Song for Indiana pays tribute to several important cultural treasures and welcomes residents and visitors to the park’s south entrance.

 The Wabash and The Wabash: Volume II are collections of songs about the Wabash River sung by musicians with roots in the Wabash Valley of West Central Indiana and East Central Illinois.
 Both CDs were produced to raise funds for A Song for Indiana.
-Click here to learn how to purchase the CDs.
+They are available for purchase from the Art Spaces office.

 Bronze and Limestone, 2014